-Office leasing activity totaled approximately 5.0 million square feet during 2021, compared to more than 5.2 million in 2020.
+Office leasing activity totaled 2.2 million square feet during the first half of 2021, compared to 1.9 million in the back half of 2020.
 The number remains considerably down from pre-pandemic levels.
-Many industry experts view 2022 as the beginning of the office market recovery.
+The expectation is that office leasing activity will remain low through the rest of 2021, with many industry experts viewing 2022 as the beginning of the office market recovery.